Treatment for Erectile Dysfunction

 Viagra does not directly cause penile erection, but affects the response to sexual stimulation.

 The FDA recommends that men follow these general precautions before taking Viagra-

-- a pump and two cylinders are placed within the erection chambers of the penis which causes an erection by releasing a saline solution; it can also remove the solution to deflate the penis.
+- Hydraulic pump- a pump and two cylinders are placed within the erection chambers of the penis which causes an erection by releasing a saline solution; it can also remove the solution to deflate the penis.

-- these are placed within the erection chambers of the penis and can be inflated or deflated using a cable that passes through them.
+- Interlocking soft plastic blocks- these are placed within the erection chambers of the penis and can be inflated or deflated using a cable that passes through them.